List of Cardcaptor Sakura characters: Cerberus

 Having spent a lengthy amount of time in the book while it was in Osaka, Cerberus speaks with a pointed Osakan-accent.
 He tends to be bossy, demanding, egotistical and gluttonous, but clearly displays his affection for Sakura, especially if she is hurt or in danger.
 He becomes very fond of video games, and is addicted to sweets.
 Cerberus spends most of his time in a "temporary" or "false form": a small figure resembling an orange stuffed animal with wings.
 Unlike Yue, Cerberus' magical powers are like the sun, and thus largely self-sustaining, and he is subsequently not as dependent on his master's power to support his life as is Yue.
 However, his master must have control of the Firey and Earthy cards in order to power his true form, a large-winged mountain lion.
 In the anime adaptation, the Light card is changed to the Earthy card to delay his obtaining his true form.
 Cerberus' name is taken from the Greek mythological figure, Cerberus, a large three-headed dog who was assigned to guard the gates of the Greek underworld.
 In the bilingual Kodansha version of the manga, the name for Cerberus' borrowed form is Cero.

 In the anime adaptation, his false form is voiced by Aya Hisakawa, while his hidden form is voiced by Masaya Onosaka.
 In the Animax dub, his false form is voiced by Sarah Hauser, whereas his true form is voiced by Darren Pleavin.
 In the Cardcaptors dub, his name is spelled Keroberos (based on the Japanese pronunciation of his name), and "Kero" was repronounced as "kirō" instead of "kerō".
 In this dub, his false form is voiced by Matt Hill with a New York accent, and Richard Newman voices his true form, though the accent is not as distinct.
 In the second film, he is voiced by Wendee Lee and Dave Wittenberg, in his respective forms.
 In the English dub of the Clear Card arc, Kero's false form is voiced by Mikaela Krantz and Kero's true form is voiced by Christopher Sabat.

 Cerberus appears in Episode 44 of Tsubasa: Reservoir Chronicle in his borrowed form, although in the parallel world he dwells in it appears to be his singular body.
 Cerberus (using "Kero" as a nickname) guards the Country of Kero, and has a prophetic dream of Syaoran, Sakura, Fai, Kurogane and Mokona, the protagonists of Tsubasa, arriving in his world and recruits Mokona to climb up a mountain to retrieve one of Sakura's memory feathers which shrinks down the protagonists in size.
-Sachiko Chijimatsu reprised her role as Cerberus for this character appearance, while Chris Cason provided his English voice.
+Aya Hisakawa reprised her role as Cerberus for this character appearance, while Chris Cason provided his English voice.